-Lassiter, a Democrat, was the representative for Virginia's 4th congressional district from 1907 to 1911.
+Lassiter was the representative for Virginia’s 4th congressional district and was a Democrat.
+He served from 1907 to 1911.

 From Apr 1900 to Aug 1909, Lassiter missed 432 of 625 roll call votes, which is 69.1%.
 This is much worse than the median of 26.8% among the lifetime records of representatives serving in Aug 1909.
 The chart below reports missed votes over time.